 To integrate the humanics philosophy into their lives, Springfield College students engage in the search for knowledge, understanding, and appreciation of values through a variety of courses in the sciences and humanities.
 In addition to those General Education courses, students must complete 6 s.h. of Writing-Across-the-Curriculum (WAC) courses.
 For more information about the General Education Program and WAC courses, see page 24.
-In the major requirements listed below, selected courses which fulfill General Education categories are marked with an asterisk; selected WAC courses are marked with a well-across the selected was course are marked with a well-across the selected was course are marked with a well-across the selected was course are marked with a well-across the selected was course are marked with a well-across the selected was course are marked with a well-across the selected was course as well-across the selected was considered with a well-across the selected was considered was considered with a well-across the selected was considered with a well-across the selected was considered was considered with a well-across the selected was considered was considered with a well-across the selected was considered
+In the major requirements listed below, selected courses which fulfill General Education categories are marked with an asterisk; selected WAC courses are marked with a W.